Why WordPress Site Speed Matters

 Adjust Gravatar images

-Set the default Gravatar image is set to nothing.
-It will improve page loads by having nothing where there would normally be a unneeded Gravatar logo.
+Set the default Gravatar image to nothing.
+It will improve page loads by having nothing where there would typically be an unneeded Gravatar logo.

 Add LazyLoad to your images

-LazyLoad is the process of having only only the images above the fold load until a user scrolls down.
-This will not only speed you page loads, it can also save bandwidth.
+LazyLoad is the process of having only the images above the fold load until a user scrolls down.
+This will not only speed up your page load, but it can also save bandwidth.